Bhan Singh Bhaura: Student activism

 Bhaura hailed from a poor peasant family in village Niamatpur Near Amargarh Sangrur district.
 He was the son of Sadhu Singh.
 Bhaura became politically active in the student movement, serving as secretary of the Punjab branch of the All India Students Federation and president of the All India Youth Federation in Punjab.
 He obtained a B.A. degree from Govt Ripudaman College Nabha Panjab University.
 During the colonial period, he took part in the struggle for Indian independence as well being active in the peasant movement.

 Legislator

 He was elected to the Punjab Legislative Assembly in 1962, from the Dhuri (SC) seat.
 Bhaura obtained 20,658 votes (49.08% of the votes in the constituency), defeating the Congress, Jan Sangh and Swatantra candidates in the fray.
 He became the acting president of the Punjab Dihati Mazdoor Sabha (agricultural workers' union).
 In the 1967 election, he was elected to the Punjab Legislative Assembly from the Bhadaur (SC) seat.
 He obtained 14,748 votes (49.92%).
 Bhaura lost the Bhadaur seat in the 1969 election, finishing in third place with merely 430 votes (1.31%).

 Parliamentarian

 He won the Bhatinda Lok Sabha seat in the 1971 general election.
 He obtained 138,092 votes (51.46%).
-Bhaura survived the 1973 crash of Indian Airlines Flight 440.